xp-squared/Python/README.md

 # Python
-Python notes, assignments, and projects
+Python!

+Notes I have taken over two classes, assignments that have been finished, and a few projects that have been done